A social trading and investment network for beginners and professionals

-When the SprinkleBit CEO Alexander Wallin reached us, he already had a team and a working version of his service, but wanted to improve his development workflow, add more functionality and create an iOS mobile application.
+When SprinkleBit CEO Alexander Wallin reached out to us, he already had a team of developers and a working version of his service.
+But he wanted to improve his development workflow, add more functionality, and create an iOS mobile application for SprinkleBit.

-The first version of the iOS application has been released in 6 months, but already included most of the functionality present in the web solution, including the market simulator and the ability to perform real transactions on the stock market.
-After the startup was promoted on TechCrunch, its clients started using the app actively and successfully making transactions on the market.
+The first version of the SprinkleBit iOS application was released in 6 months, but already included most of the functionality present in the web solution, including a market simulator and the ability to perform real transactions on the stock market.
+After SprinkleBit was promoted on TechCrunch, people started actively using the app to successfully make real market transactions.

-As a trading platform taking advantage of the wisdom of the crowd, SprinkleBit has now over 10,000 users and raised a total of $13.5 million.
-The company is now moving its headquarters to New York City and has plans to bring even more functionality with our help, including possible support for more mobile platforms and devices.
+SprinkleBit’s trading platform now has over 10,000 users and has raised a total of $13.5 million in funding.
+The company has already moved its headquarters to New York City and continues to offer even more functionality with our help, including support for more mobile platforms and devices.

-To make SprinkleBit a social trading platform, we included a lot of corresponding functions, including a real-time Facebook-like chat with challenging features like notifications, multiple chat windows within one screen, etc.
+To make SprinkleBit a social trading platform, we included direct communication functionality, including a real-time Facebook-like chat with challenging features such as notifications, multiple chat windows within one screen, and group chats.